-BIG BAD WOLF is Irish writes: "Sometimes, when writers base a story on "real events", one of the things that they might do is cut out some of the details that "seem too impossible to be real", like how often someone gets repeatedly stabbed, yet didn't get a vital injury - if the real version person got stabbed ten times but survived, all while subduing their attacker, the story version of the would-be victim gets stabbed twice to make their survival, and the fight afterwards, seem more believable to movie audiences."
+BIG BAD WOLF turns 30 6/3 writes: "Sometimes, when writers base a story on "real events", one of the things that they might do is cut out some of the details that "seem too impossible to be real", like how often someone gets repeatedly stabbed, yet didn't get a vital injury - if the real version person got stabbed ten times but survived, all while subduing their attacker, the story version of the would-be victim gets stabbed twice to make their survival, and the fight afterwards, seem more believable to movie audiences."

 It's definitely true that some real life scenarios are so incredible that they'd hardly be believed in the context of a story.
 "The truth is stranger than fiction" is an adage that happens pretty often, in my experience.

 DB Cooper writes: "I have seen SEVERAL good true crime movies including Deadly Whispers, Borderline Murder, An Officer and a Murderer, and The Craig's List Killer."